no-go/SwappyItems/README.md

 It does not change the swap data and behavior and thus this access it a bit slow.
 If you want to get or change data in the same SwappyItems store, where you iter through with SwappyItems::each(), then you must use SwappyItems::apply() in the lambda function of SwappyItems::each().
-It returns `false` if the item did not exit.
+It returns `false` if the item does not exit.